cucumber/docs/content/docs/cucumber/api.md

 ## InstallPlugin

-{{% text "ruby" %}}
+{{% block "ruby" %}}
 You may also provide an `InstallPlugin` hook that will be run after Cucumber has been configured.
 The block you provide will be passed on to Cucumber's configuration (an instance of `Cucumber::Cli::Configuration`), and a wrapper to some cucumber internals as a registry.
-{{% /text %}}

-{{% block "ruby" %}}
 ```ruby
 InstallPlugin do |config, registry|
   puts "Features dwell in #{config.feature_dirs}"
 end
 ```
-{{% /block %}}

-{{% text "ruby" %}}
 This hook will run _only once_: after support has been loaded, and before any features are loaded.

 You can use this hook to extend Cucumber.
-For example you could affect how features are loaded, or register custom formatters programmatically.
+For example, you could affect how features are loaded, or register custom formatters programmatically.

 [cucumber-wire](https://github.com/cucumber/cucumber-ruby-wire) is a good example of how to use InstallPlugin and what a Cucumber plugin can do.
-{{% /text %}}
+{{% /block %}}

 {{% text "java,kotlin,scala" %}}Cucumber-JVM does not support the `InstallPlugin` hook.{{% /text %}}
 {{% text "javascript" %}}Cucumber.js does not support the `InstallPlugin` hook.{{% /text %}}